autocrypt/autocrypt/doc/index.rst

      discusses how the Autocrypt efforts is different from past e2e encryption efforts.

-:doc:`Autocrypt key discovery <key-discovery>`
-     discusses how mail programs negotiate encryption with each other.

-:doc:`Autocrypt MUA internals <mua-internals>`
-     discusses requirements, operations and the state MUAs need to keep in order to implement the Autocrypt protocols.
+:doc:`examples`
+     Example data flows and MUA state transitions.
+This may be the easiest place to get started with the concrete ideas behind Autocrypt.

+:doc:`level0`
+     Minimum requirements and implementer guidance for Level 0 Autocrypt-capable MUAs.

+:doc:`other-crypto-interop`
+     Guidance for integrating Autocrypt with other e-mail encryption mechanisms and UI for existing MUAs.

+:doc:`next-steps`
+     Future improvements for Autocrypt, beyond Level 0.

 :doc:`ecosystem-dangers`
-     some documented risks and dangers to the mail ecosystem, related to Autocrypt.
+     Some documented risks and dangers to the mail ecosystem, related to Autocrypt.

+:doc:`faq`

 unsorted collection of docs and fragments
 +++++++++++++++++++++++++++++++++++++++++